Commercial Type Vehicle Permit Scheme (Household Waste Recycling Centres)

-We opened up registration to residents on the 30 November 2021 via the Council's My Account service.
+We opened up registration to residents on the new digital permits for Household Waste Recycling Centres via the Council's My Account service.
 Since then we have continued to accept paper permits for entry.

 From the 28 February 2022, your commercial type vehicle must be registered for an online permit to gain access, even if your paper permit expires on, or after, the 28 February 2022.